physimals/quantiphyse/doc/basics/install.rst

     export PATH=$PATH:$HOME/Library/Python2.7/bin/

+Note that currently we do not have an easy way of adding Quantiphyse to the dock - one method is to create an Automator application which runs the executable.

 If you have experience of installation using Homebrew please contact us with your recipe and we can add it here.